-Welcome to LST – the spirit and essence of slow travel by walking, pedalling and paddling.
+Welcome to LoST – the spirit and essence of slow travel by walking, pedalling and paddling.

 Perhaps you’re starting out, wanting to know more about slow travel and what it means.
-Or perhaps you’re like me and see too much called ‘slow travel’ that forgets its spirit and essence – what it’s about in terms of the art of travelling and the traveller’s ethics, values and interests.
-Either way, if we are to be slow travellers, we need to give some time and space for some thinking, some reflection, some re-imagining our travels, with the aim to travel within a landscape rather than through it, to engage with a location rather than tick it off.
+Or perhaps you’re like me and see too much called ‘slow travel’ that forgets its spirit and essence – what it’s about in terms of both the art of travelling and the traveller’s ethics, values and interests.
+Either way, if we are to be slow travellers, we need to give some time and space for some thinking, some reflection, some re-imagining our travels, with the aim to travel within a landscape rather than through it.
+To engage with a location rather than tick it off.

 For me, this type of slow travel (what I call LoST – local slow travel) is important to understand as both a concept and an action – the thinking and the doing.
 The ‘thinking’ bit is really important as our understanding of slow travel by walking, pedalling and paddling, why we do it and what we mean by it, becomes the foundation for our journeys.
 The ‘doing’ bit is, of course, about how we travel and where we travel – guided by our ‘thinking’ and our understanding.

 Walking, cycling and paddling are means of moving through landscapes and engaging with them.
 They are human powered and, importantly, allow us to travel and engage very locally.

 What you will find is the spirit, the essence of slow travel and its positive impacts on landscapes, the communities that are part of them and us – the slow travellers who get LST in these places.
 This is the ‘thinking’ and the ‘doing’ that lays foundations for losing ourselves in landscapes and our slow travels.

 There are two things I’d like the website to do.
-The first is to provide a knowledge hub for the spirit and essence of slow travel and its contributions to the sustainability of communities and their landscapes.
+The first is to provide information on the spirit and essence of slow travel and its contributions to the sustainability of communities and their landscapes.